-Per ACCME, each planner of the activity must complete the ASAM disclosure form.
-Submit all planner disclosure forms to CME@ASAM.org, 60-90 days prior to the submission of your CME application.
+Each planner of the activity must complete the ASAM disclosure form.
+Submit all planner disclosure forms to CME@ASAM.org 45-60 days prior to the submission of your CME/CE application.

-The ASAM CME Committee will review the disclosure forms to ensure there are not any relevant financial relationships related to the activity development.
-If there are not any conflicts with ACCME's Standards for Integrity and Independence, you will receive an email that you are approved to complete the CME application.
+The ASAM CE Committee will review the disclosure forms to ensure there are not any relevant financial relationships related to the activity development.
+If there are no conflicts with ACCME's Standards for Integrity and Independence, you will receive an email that you are approved to complete the CME/CE application.

-2. Filling out the CME Application
+2. Filling out the Application

-Submit your completed CME application form with all required supporting materials.
+Submit your completed application form with all required supporting materials 30 days before the launch of the activity.
 The required supporting materials include:

-- The agenda broken out by time.
-This calculates the number of CME that will be allotted to the activity - The complete Faculty List and Planner List - All completed Faculty Disclosure Forms - The budget of expenses and income for the activity
+- 1. Agenda broken out by time, topic, and presenter - 2.
+Complete Faculty List and Planner List - 3.
+All Faculty Disclosure Forms - 4.
+Budget of expenses and anticipated revenue for the activity

-3. ASAM CME Committee Review
+3. ASAM CE Committee Review

-The CME Committee will review the completed application within 2-3 weeks.
+The CE Committee will review the completed application within 2-3 weeks.
 Should the reviewer request additional documentation or clarification, ASAM staff will reach out to you by email.

-4. CME Approval
+4. CME/CE Approval

-Upon approval of your CME application, ASAM will send you the approval email with the following items and rules that must be adhered to before and during your activity:
+Upon approval of your CME/CE application, ASAM will send you the approval email with the following items and rules that must be adhered to before and during your activity:

 - The required ACCME accreditation statement and the AMA credit designation statement.
-Both statements must be placed on the registration page, marketing materials, bottom of the agenda and the website. - The disclosure listing.
-The disclosure listing should be available to learners prior to registration. - Sample Disclosure Slide for the presentation.
-Each faculty that has a relevant financial relationship must disclose this in the slides before the activity begins with a statement that all relevant financial disclosures have been mitigated. - Sample CME Evaluation.
-Each participant must fill out the CME evaluation prior to receiving their CME certificate.
+Both statements must be placed on the registration page, marketing materials, bottom of the agenda and the website. - The disclosure listing and disclosure mitigation statement.
+These should be available to learners prior to registration. - Sample Disclosure Slide for the presentation.
+Each faculty must disclose any relevant financial relationships or disclose that they have no disclosures in the slides before the activity begins. - The CME/CE Evaluation.
+Each participant must fill out the CME/CE evaluation prior to receiving their CME/CE certificate.
 Those who do not complete the evaluation may not claim credit. - Sample post test.
-If the activity if enduring or self-paced, it must include a posttest with 3 questions per 1 hour of CME.
-ASAM will send you an instruction guide on how to write posttest questions that meet the requirements of ACCME.
-If the activity is live, it does not require a posttest. - Sample certificates for physicians and non-physicians.
+When applicable, include a posttest with 3 questions per 1 hour of CME/CE credit.
+ASAM will send you an instruction guide on how to write posttest questions that meet the requirements of - Sample certificates for physicians and certificate for non-physicians.